What is copywriting?

 Most writing projects are unique, and I come up with the cost for each based on the above questions and more.

-I can also work for an hourly rate if the client prefers, and sometimes my clients suggest a rate — for example, they’ll hire me to write X number of product descriptions at $X per unit.
+I can also work for an hourly rate if the client prefers (starting is $100/hour), and sometimes my clients suggest a rate — for example, they’ll hire me to write X number of product descriptions at $X per unit.

 What is the copywriting process?

-This can include interviews with clients or others, market and topic research, and reading information supplied by the client.
+This can include interviews with clients or industry experts, market and topic research, and reading any additional information supplied by the client.

-My projects always include up to two rewrites, and it’s totally fine if you don’t like the first draft.
+My projects always include up to two rewrites.
 Revision helps to align your vision with the words on the page.
-Edits and adjustments are simply part of the process.
+Edits and adjustments are simply part of the creative process.

 5. The Final Document

-I send the client the finalized version of their project, and they send me final payment.
+I send you the finalized version of your project; you send me final payment.